Jimmy Ross (footballer, born 1866): Burnley

 After his short spell at Anfield Ross was transferred out, signing for Second Division side Burnley in March 1897.
 There he scored 29 goals in 51 games.
 Just prior to his arrival, Burnley had been relegated and with Ross's help, they gained promotion back to the First Division in the 1898 test matches, ending with a 0–0 draw against Stoke, a scandal that ended test matches in English league football.

-Manchester City

-Later that year Ross joined Manchester City, scoring 21 goals in 67 games there.
 Around the fin de siècle the Football league decided to impose a maximum wage of £4 per week for professional football players.
 For a full-time player like Ross, able to play for wages of up to £10 a week, this was serious threat to their livelihood.
 To curb this threat, Ross and other top players of the time formed the Association Footballers' Union.

+Manchester City

+Later that year Ross joined Manchester City, scoring 21 goals in 67 games there.
 Ross was forced to retire from football due to ill health after the 1900–01 season.
 He died on 12 June 1902, aged 36.